venitahagerty/ccpp-doc/CCPPtechnical/source/CCPPDebug.rst

 -----------------------------------------------
-How to use these debugging schemes for the UFS?
+How to use these debugging schemes for the UFS
 -----------------------------------------------
 Below is an example for an SDF that prints debugging output from the standard/persistent GFS types and the interstitial type in two places in the radiation group before aborting.
 Remember that the model loops through each group N block number of times (with potentially M different threads), hence the need to configure ``GFS_abort_run`` correctly (in the above example, it aborts for the last block, which is either the last loop or in the last group of the threaded loop).